L-Thirat/Loan-Prediction/README.md

 take a time, although analyze customer's information by specialist.
 Therefore, we develop this software to solve these problems.

-The software cover all of Data Preprocessing, Feature Extraction and Modeling which run on Jupyter notebook (archive/notebook/).
+The software cover all of Data Preprocessing, Feature Extraction (archive/notebook/) and Modeling (notebook/) which run on Jupyter notebook.